 This bill amends the qualifications for individuals seeking to hold the office of county commissioner by establishing a domicile requirement.
 Specifically, it stipulates that a person must be an inhabitant who resides actually and permanently in the county from which they are elected.
-The bill replaces the previous language that simply required a domicile in the county with more specific language that emphasizes actual and permanent residency.
-Additionally, it clarifies that this requirement applies to all counties, including Rockingham, Belknap, Grafton, Merrimack, Hillsborough, Cheshire, Sullivan, Coos, and Carroll, and introduces a provision stating that a commissioner will cease to represent their district if they no longer meet the residency requirement.
+The bill replaces the previous language that simply required a domicile in the county with a more specific requirement that emphasizes actual and permanent residency.
+Additionally, it clarifies that this requirement applies to all counties, including Rockingham, Belknap, Grafton, Merrimack, Hillsborough, Cheshire, Sullivan, Coos, and Carroll, and introduces a provision stating that a commissioner will cease to represent their district if they no longer meet the residency qualifications.

 Statutes affected: Introduced: 655:9